Uberi/University-Notes/PHIL110A/PHIL110A.md

 Justified True Belief (JTB)
 ---------------------------

-For a belief to be knowledge, it can't just be true by coincidence, it has to be:
+It is generally accepted that for a belief to be knowledge, it can't just be true by coincidence, it has to be:

 * Justified: the belief must be supported by something
 * True: it must be true